Xetera/notes/notes/american_gov/chapter4.md

 Reasons why the speaker of the house the most powerful position in the congress
 * In charge of more people
 * She recognizes speakers - decides who may speak on the floor.
-* Decides on committee juristiction
+* Decides on committee jurisdiction
 * Decides which committees bills go to.
-* Appoints members of special and select comittees
+* Appoints members of special and select committees

 Chairmen of the other committees - Democrat
-### Organization of Committes in Congress
+### Organization of Committees in Congress

 **Three functions of committees:**
 1. Consider bills or legislative proposals